ImangazalievM/CleanArchitectureManifest/README.md

 }
 ```

-As you can see, sometimes Interactor methods can not contain business logic at all, and Interactor methods act as a proxy between Repository and Presenter.
+As you can see, sometimes Interactor methods cannot contain business logic at all, and Interactor methods act as a proxy between Repository and Presenter.

 If you notice, the Interactor methods return not just the result, but the classes of RxJava 2 (depending on the type of operation we use different classes - Single, Completable, etc.).
 This gives several advantages: